CuteLoop/PrepTex/README.md

 ## Contributing

 We welcome contributions!
 Feel free to submit a pull request or open an issue if you encounter any bugs or have feature suggestions.
 Take a look at the [development roadmap](./roadmap.md) to see our upcoming features and improvements.
+Additionally [Our tests To Do for contributing.](./TestsToDo/2InitialTests.md)

 ## Acknowledgments